abpframework/abp/docs/en/framework/ui/mvc-razor-pages/overall.md

 * **[MVC (Model-View-Controller)](https://docs.microsoft.com/en-us/aspnet/core/mvc/)** is the classic way that exists from the version 1.0.
 This model can be used to create UI pages/components and HTTP APIs.
 * **[Razor Pages](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/)** was introduced with the ASP.NET Core 2.0 as a new way to create web pages.

-**ABP Framework supports both** of the MVC and the Razor Pages models.
+**ABP supports both** of the MVC and the Razor Pages models.
 However, it is suggested to create the **UI pages with Razor Pages** approach and use the **MVC model to build HTTP APIs**.
 So, all the pre-build modules, samples and the documentation is based on the Razor Pages for the UI development, while you can always apply the MVC pattern to create your own pages.

 ### Modularity

-[Modularity](../../architecture/modularity/basics.md) is one of the key goals of the ABP Framework.
+[Modularity](../../architecture/modularity/basics.md) is one of the key goals of the ABP.
 It is not different for the UI; It is possible to develop modular applications and reusable application modules with isolated and reusable UI pages and components.

 The [application startup template](../../../solution-templates/application-module) comes with some application modules pre-installed.
 These modules have their own UI pages embedded into their own NuGet packages.
 You don't see their code in your solution, but they work as expected on runtime.

 ## Theme System

-ABP Framework provides a complete [Theming](theming.md) system with the following goals:
+ABP provides a complete [Theming](theming.md) system with the following goals:

 * Reusable [application modules](../../../modules) are developed **theme-independent**, so they can work with any UI theme.
 * UI theme is **decided by the final application**.